erickCantu/erickCantu.github.io/_posts/2023-05-04-Fedora-Setup.md

 dnf install gcc-c++
 ```

-Follow the instuctions [Basically Basic Jekyll Theme](https://mmistakes.github.io/jekyll-theme-basically-basic/), run
+Follow the instructions [Basically Basic Jekyll Theme](https://mmistakes.github.io/jekyll-theme-basically-basic/), run

 ```bash
 bundle install
 ```

-Ruby suggest to update it to its latest verssion.
-Howerver a permision error was trigger.
+Ruby suggest to update it to its latest version.
+However a permission error was trigger.

 A solution is to install it as a super user.
-However ruby shows the message: **Do not run** `bundle install`  **with root privilegies.** Because the Ruby gems was installed with dnf, it was installed as superuser.
+However ruby shows the message: **Do not run** `bundle install`  **with root privileges.** Because the Ruby gems was installed with dnf, it was installed as superuser.
 The right way to update ruby gems in this case is to use Fedora dnf.
 But this will not have the latest version.
 Which may not be needed in this case.

 A solution would be to install Ruby Gems according to  [Download RubyGems / your community gem host](https://rubygems.org/pages/download).
 But that is out of the scope of my usage.